UK Council for Psychotherapy

 Counselling London, Counselling Camden, Counselling Kings Cross, Process of Psychotherapy Free Will

+Freedom of spirit can be experienced as an ultimate form of liberation, connected to deep truths of existence, empowering us to rise above life's troubles, experienced as a profound sense of individuation, inner peace and purpose, secure in our Self from the external world, yet relating with the outer world - utilising our critical thinking.
+And when we are in this place, we are unburdened by the need to conform, no longer seek validation, are unshackled by the limitations imposed by society, circumstances.
+This also enhances our critical thinking.
 Our free will, free spirit is driven by aspirations, desires, passions, dreams and imagination alongside our sense of wellbeing.
-Our free will is about our autonomy, individual freedom, yet has a relational value allowing us free to choose intentionally, responsibly in each moment, choose where we put our attention, what we choose to experience.
+Our free will is about our autonomy, individual freedom, joy, yet has a relational value allowing us free to choose intentionally, responsibly in each moment, choose where we put our attention, what we choose to experience and express, including the freedom and limitations of speech.
 Our self-determined free will is also shaped and constrained by the limits and perceptions of our identity and personality, environment, past and present experiences (including our unconscious processes, the influence of our emotions, etc.) and what is determined outside of our control.
 We have the free will to be loving or unloving, accepting or judgemental, etc. Do we live by the letter of the law or spirit of the law may be a question.
 (There is a biblical quote in 2 Corinthians 3:6, "The letter killeth, but the spirit giveth life".
+Freedom of spirit can be enhanced by meditation, mindfulness, journalling, connecting to our deepest values, simplicity, letting go of toxic relationships, identifying and confronting our fears, a willingness to grow, learn, offering acts of kindness, service, accepting what life is, practising gratitude, surrounding ourself with supportive others, sensing and connecting to something greater than ourself.

 For to be free is not merely to cast off one's chains, but to live in a way that respects and enhances the freedom of others.
 Nelson Mandela